Easy Spiral Betty Vinyl Photo Project + Fun Ideas!

 If you do not want to make a simple canvas as I have in this tutorial, here are more ideas:

-Get my free SVG files to make many other fun projects!
+Get my free SVG files to follow my spiral betty tutorial!

 I’d love to see YOUR spiral betty photo projects!
 Please share a photo in our Facebook group or tag me on social media with #jennifermaker.